-violent, and uncompromising expression of broader ideological trends that have developed over a period of centuries and have fueled extremism and conflict across the Sunni Muslim world for much of the last 40 years.
-While IS supporters may share some of the views of nonviolent Salafist Sunnis, Islamic State adherents differ from of them, from most non-Salafist Sunnis, and even from other violent jihadist-Salafists in two key respects.
-One is their chosen creed (aqidah)-their perspectives on the requirements of true Islamic faith-and the other is their chosen approach (manhaj, lit. path)-their method for interpreting and applying their view of Islamic religious tenets.
+The ideology of the Islamic State organization can be described as a uniquely hardline version of violent jihadist-Salafism-the group and its supporters are willing to use violence in an armed struggle to establish what they view as an ideal Islamic society.
+Their vision is based on a specific understanding of the life of the prophet Mohammed, the example of his earliest followers, and select events in Islamic history.36 In this regard, the group's beliefs are a particularly activist, violent, and uncompromising expression of broader ideological trends that have developed over a period of centuries and have fueled extremism and conflict across the Sunni Muslim world for much of the last 40 years.37 While IS supporters may share some of the views of nonviolent Salafist Sunnis, Islamic State adherents differ from of them, from most non-Salafist Sunnis, and even from other violent jihadist-Salafists in two key respects.
+One is their chosen creed (agidah)-their perspectives on the requirements of true Islamic faith-and the other is their chosen approach (manhaj, lit. path)-their method for interpreting and applying their view of Islamic religious tenets.
 Islamic State figures describe their organization as the successor to and defender of the prophet Mohammed's approach, a view that many other Sunni Muslims reject.
 The Islamic State's supporters further hold an apocalyptic vision of their organization and its role in instigating a broad clash between true Muslims and all those they consider non-believers.